-Sai Pallavi takes a stand against skin colour prejudice; Watch
+Sai Pallavi takes a stand against skin colour prejudice; watch

-Eat this, you will grow fairer.
-Do that, you will grow fairer.
-The societal standards of beauty have somehow gravitated towards fair skin as the much-desired skin colour.
-However, that’s where the prejudice comes into being.
-Recently actor Sai Pallavi who won hearts with her Malayalam film debut Premam refused to endorse a fairness cream deal worth Rs 2 crore, in the process making a statement against skin colour prejudice that fairness cream brands have often been associated with.
+Many actors have in the past refused to endorse fairness products, which reaffirm skin stereotype.
+Recently actor Sai Pallavi, who won hearts with her Malayalam film Premam, also refused to endorse a fairness cream with a deal worth Rs 2 crore, in the process making a statement against skin colour prejudice that fairness cream brands have often been associated with.

 “Before Premam, I would put on hundreds of fairness creams.
 I would have so much acne.
 I put myself through so much.
 I wouldn’t want to leave home.
 I would just stay home thinking that people look at my pimples and talk but not my eyes,” she recalled.

-However, considering the influence she ended up wielding on people, especially teenagers with skincare issues, she decided to be vocal about such issues.
+However, she soon realised the value of influence she had on people, especially teenagers with skincare issues, and decided to be vocal about such issues.
 “After Premam, they accepted me with all of that.
 They liked me more and I saw how much it influenced teenagers.
 That let me feel a lot more powerful,” she remarked.

 For more lifestyle news, follow us: Twitter: lifestyle_ie | Facebook: IE Lifestyle | Instagram: ie_lifestyle